merll/docker-map/docs/guide/containers/maps.rst

 * The user that a container is launched with, inherited from :attr:`~dockermap.map.config.ContainerConfiguration.user`, can be overridden by setting ``user`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options`.
-* Entries from ``volumes`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options` are added to :attr:`~dockermap.map.config.ContainerConfiguration.shares` and resolved aliases from :attr:`~dockermap.map.config.ContainerConfiguration.binds`.
+* Entries from ``volumes`` in :attr:`~dockermap.map.config.ContainerConfiguration.create_options` are added to elements of :attr:`~dockermap.map.config.ContainerConfiguration.shares` and resolved aliases from :attr:`~dockermap.map.config.ContainerConfiguration.binds`.
 * Mappings on ``volumes_from`` in :attr:`~dockermap.map.config.ContainerConfiguration.start_options` override entries
   with identical keys (paths) generated from :attr:`~dockermap.map.config.ContainerConfiguration.uses`;